Hisila Yami: Political career

 She made her first public appearance on 18 June 2003, during the then ongoing peace negotiations between the government and the Maoists.

-In early 2005 she was, along with Bhattarai and Dina Nath Sharma, demoted by the party leadership.
+In early 2005 she was, along with Baburam Bhattarai and Dina Nath Sharma, demoted by the party leadership.
 In July she was reinstated into the Central Committee.

 On 1 April 2007 Hisila Yami joined the interim government of Nepal as Minister of Physical Planning and Works.
 Following a Maoist boycott of the government from September to December 2007, Yami was again sworn in as Minister of Physical Planning on 31 December 2007.
 Following her victory in the Constituent Assembly elections, 2008, from Kathmandu constituency no. 7, she became a member of the Constituent Assembly.
 She joined the CPN (Maoist) led government in September as Minister for Tourism and Civil Aviation.

 In 2015, Yami and Bhattarai split from CPN (Maoist).
 In 2016, they founded Naya Shakti Party.
 On May 9, 2019, Naya Shakti, united with Federal Socialist Forum to found Samajbadi Party, Nepal.
 Later, Samajbadi Party united with Rastriya Janata Party to form Janata Samajbadi Party.
 As for 2020, Yami is part of Janata Samajbadi Party.